2020–21 FC Bayern Munich season

 The 2020–21 season was the 122nd season in the existence of FC Bayern Munich and the club's 56th consecutive season in the top flight of German football.
 In addition to the domestic league, Bayern Munich participated in this season's editions of the DFB-Pokal, the DFL-Supercup, the UEFA Champions League, the UEFA Super Cup, and the FIFA Club World Cup.
 The season covered the period from 24 August 2020 to 30 June 2021.

-As a result of winning last season's Bundesliga and DFB-Pokal, they qualified for this season's DFL-Supercup, which they won.
-Additionally, as a result of winning last season's UEFA Champions League, they qualified for both the UEFA Super Cup as well as the FIFA Club World Cup for this season and won both of those competitions as well.
-Collectively, winning all six competitions available in the 2020 calendar year, namely the 2019-2020 season's Bundesliga, DFB-Pokal, and UEFA Champions League followed by the 2020-2021 season's DFL-Supercup, UEFA Super Cup, and FIFA Club World Cup was a feat known as the "sextuple" and this was one of only two times the feat had been accomplished in the history of European football.
+Adding on to the three titles that made up their continental treble in the previous season, Bayern's victories in this campaign's DFL-Supercup, UEFA Super Cup and FIFA Club World Cup ensured that the club had won all six competitions they took part in across the 2020 calendar year, thus joining Barcelona in 2009 as the only other side to accomplish this "sextuple" in the history of European football.